|

 people and pigeons.
 Removing the birds in

 question may seem like an obvious answer.
-The

-truth is, the results are short-lived simply
+The truth is, the results are short-lived

-because it creates a vacancy that other animals
+simply because it creates a vacancy that

-quickly fill.
-Humane conflict prevention and
+Humane conflict prevention and resolution

-resolution is less expensive and more effective
+is less expensive and more effective over

-over the long-term.
+the long-term.

 Exclusion

-Deter pigeons from roosting on railing and pipes
+Deter pigeons from roosting on railing and

-by installing a single strand wire barrier 1½ to
+pipes by installing a single strand wire

-2 inches above the center of the surface so that
+barrier 1½ to 2 inches above the center of

-birds will be off balance when they attempt to
+balance when they attempt to perch.
+Other

-perch.
-Other devices that work include wire
+devices that work include wire coils, spikes

-coils, spikes (usually described as "porcupine
+(usually described as "porcupine wire") and

-wire") and electrified wires.
-Pigeons can be
+electrified wires.
+Pigeons can be discouraged

-discouraged from roosting on flat surfaces such
+from roosting on flat surfaces such as ledges

-sheet metal to create a 45° or greater slope.
+metal to create a 45° or greater slope.

 Netting can be used to exclude birds from

-virtually any type of structure, from a house to
+virtually any type of structure, from a

-an office building.
-To evict birds from window
+house to an office building.
+To evict

-ledges, the netting is anchored to
+birds from window ledges, the netting is

-the roof, draped across the front of the
+anchored to the roof, draped across the

-structure and then tightly secured to the base
+front of the structure and then tightly

-and sides of the building.
-Netting can be used
+building.
+Netting can be used under bridges

-under bridges or inside buildings where pigeons
+or inside buildings where pigeons perch on

-perch on beams, girders, struts, and supports.
+beams, girders, struts, and supports.

-Door curtains can also be used to prevent bird
+Door curtains can also be used to prevent

-access into buildings, such as warehouses, that
+bird access into buildings, such as warehouses,

-netting is installed in overlapping strips so as
+The netting is installed in overlapping strips

-the passage of personnel and vehicles, then
+to allow the passage of personnel and vehicles,

-falls back into place to seal out pigeons.
+then falls back into place to seal out pigeons.

 Large-scale applications of netting almost

 always require the expertise of professionals.
-A

-growing number of companies provide excellent
+A growing number of companies provide excellent

 long-term solutions to urban bird problems.